 If the amount of positive balance is small enough (less than $25.00), the cafeteria cashiers can issue refunds upon presentation of a parental note.
-If the amount is too great (more than $25) to refund out of the cashier drawer (or if it is after the school year is over), the parent can contact the School Nutrition office at 336-242-5635.
+If the amount is too great (more than $25) to refund out of the cashier drawer (or if it is after the school year is over), the parent can contact Alicia Dunlap, Accounts Payable at the School Nutrition office at 336-242-5543.
 Any money left in the student's account 30 days after withdrawal or graduating will resort back to the Davidson County School account.

 What happens to my student's lunch account balance when they transfer between schools in the district?